tiptonspiderj/Quizzical/README.md

 ### Dependencies

-The dependencies are JavaFX v17 and the external jars included in the "lib" folder
+The dependencies are React and the Vite compiler.
+I also used Visual Code to make the project from scratch.

-The runnable jar file is located in the "input" folder

 ### Installing for Windows